Skye Gyngell

-In the serene surroundings of her restaurant Spring, Skye Gyngell works closely with biodynamic farm Fern Verrow to bring the UK’s best produce to London.
-With an emphasis on simple, zero-waste cookery, her dishes allow the ingredients to speak for themselves.
+One of hospitality's best-loved personalities, an acclaimed restaurateur and a pioneering chef, Skye Gyngell was a true champion of the hospitality industry.
+In the serene surroundings of her London restaurant Spring, Skye Gyngell followed an ethos of simple sustainability, working closely with biodynamic farms like Fern Verrow to bring the UK’s best produce to London.
+With an emphasis on simple, zero-waste cookery, her dishes allowed the ingredients to speak for themselves.

-Cooking with the seasons, championing produce over everything else, keeping things simple on the plate – there are dozens of chefs now following this mantra in restaurants across the UK.
-But one of the first to walk this path was Australian-born Skye Gyngell, someone who now encapsulates this zero-waste, ingredient-led style of cooking at her beautiful London restaurant Spring.
+Skye won a coveted Michelin star at Petersham Nurseries Café cooking with the seasons, championing produce over everything else and keeping things simple on the plate.
+There are dozens of chefs now following this mantra in restaurants across the UK, but one of the first to walk this path was the Australian-born Skye Gyngell; someone who went on to encapsulate this zero-waste ethos and straightforward ingredient-led style of cooking at her next London restaurant: Spring.

 After three years in Paris with a strong understanding of classical cooking under her belt, Skye moved to London to work under Anton Mossimann at The Dorchester.
 ‘It was hard – there were a lot of chefs and you’d arrive and leave work in the dark.
 I’d fallen in love with cooking in a light, relaxed way, so becoming one of 120 chefs in an intense stainless steel environment made me question my career.
 I left after about a year and started cooking with Fergus and Margot Henderson at The French House, where they were doing something quite new.
 It was all stripped back, simple, really good cooking, which was pretty different to everything else in the early ‘90s.’